How Long Does Adoption Take in South Africa?

 Initial orientation

-Scheduling an orientation session at an accredited agency: 1 to 4 weeks, depending on the agency and demand.
+Scheduling an orientation session at an accredited agency can take weeks to several months, depending on the agency and demand.

 Home study completion